SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 ### Problem: Server is out of memory

-Old server were setup with a memory size of less than 2048MB.
-You can change this using the following command:
+Old servers were set up with a memory size of less than 2048MB.
+You can change this using the following commands:

 	/opt/payara-172/glassfish/bin/asadmin --port 6048 delete-jvm-options -Xmx512m
 	/opt/payara-172/glassfish/bin/asadmin --port 6048 delete-jvm-options -Xmx1024m
 	/opt/payara-172/glassfish/bin/asadmin --port 6048 create-jvm-options -Xmx2048m

-Alternative: You can edit the setting directly in the domain.xml in the config directory of the sormas domain.
+Alternative: You can edit the settings directly in the domain.xml in the config directory of the SORMAS domain.
 Just search for ``Xmx`` - there should be two entries that need to be changed.